web-at-berkeley/tp-sp23-backend/README.md

 Some of these routes are naturally harder than others.
 If you aren't able to finish all of the routes for the project, **don't worry**!
 It's supposed to be challenging, and we don't expect everyone to finish it.
 We have created separate checkpoints for the bootcamp vs. industry, so you don't necessarily need to complete the full project in order to move on in this round :)

-Note: we **highly** recommend using MongoDB as your database for this project, although if you don't have experience with it, any NoSQL database is also a great alternative.
-If none of those work however, you are still welcome to use other alternatives.
+Note: we highly recommend using MongoDB as your database for this project, although if you don't have experience with it, any NoSQL database is also a great alternative.
+If none of those work however, you are still welcome to use other databases.

 It is also encouraged to use JavaScript/TypeScript with Node.js for your backend, but it is completely fine if you would rather use a different stack.